SC-1130/ticket-lifecycle/README.md

 <h1>Scenario 2</h1>  Adobe Reader Service Disruption

-Image 1
-End User (Ken) – Incident Report

-Ken from the Accounting Department reports an issue with Adobe Reader that is preventing the team from completing a critical audit.
+Image 1: Ken from the Accounting Department reports an issue with Adobe Reader that is preventing the team from completing a critical audit.

-Image 2
-Triage (John – Help Desk)
+(John – Help Desk)

-Image 3
-John reviews the ticket and identifies missing or incomplete information.
+Image 2: John reviews the ticket and identifies missing or incomplete information.

-Actions Taken:
+Image 3: Actions Taken
 -Contacted end user for additional details
 -Updated priority to High
 -Assigned department as Support
 -Set SLA to Sev-B
 -Updated Help Topic to Personal Computer Issue

-Image 4
+Image 4:
 Investigation and Coordination
 John escalates the issue to the appropriate administrative support group for deeper analysis.